 International recognition for leadership in sustainable forestland management can only be achieved through partnering with others with expertise and a stake in the issues.
 We expect to work both with partners within the school as well as with external partners.
 The CSF-PF will develop its own programs in service of implementing the strategic themes of the school, in areas including:

 • Forestry Extension with focus on Sustainability (small landowner assistance)

 • Landscape Management System

 • Forestry Forums

 As per its original mandate, Pack Forest continues to be a working forest.
-The forest contains a diversity of forest types, sites, soils, and operating features.
-Pack Forest staff is responsible for maintaining the setting and forest diversity so that academic and research opportunities may continue and expand.
-Much of the current management direction for the forest stems from the Pack Forest Landscape Management Plan as well as the Pack Forest Management Plan.
+The forest contains a diversity of forest types, sites, soils and operating features.
+Pack Forest staff members are responsible for maintaining the setting and forest diversity so that academic and research opportunities may continue and expand.
+Much of the current management direction for the forest stems from the Pack Forest Landscape Management Plan, as well as the Pack Forest Management Plan.

-The conference center maintains housing for overnight and longterm visitors and is open to both UW and non-UW affiliated parties.
-In addition to the School of Forest Resources , these facilities are extensively used by other University of Washington schools and colleges, other institutions, agencies, and groups in accordance with University of Washington facilities use policy for conferences, short courses, internal training programs, and continuing education.
+The conference center maintains housing for overnight and long-term visitors and is open to both UW and non-UW affiliated parties.
+In addition to the School of Environmental and Forest Sciences, these facilities are extensively used by other University of Washington schools and colleges, other institutions, agencies and groups in accordance with University of Washington facilities use policy for conferences, short courses, internal training programs, and continuing education.